 By contrast, this story out of Chennai (formerly Madras), a sizeable city on the southeast coast of India, has at least a little something to it:

 The belief goes that a village in the Mylapore area was flooded when a huge tree trunk fell across the river.
 The local king brought a royal pachyderm to lug it away, but the task seemed impossible.
-Then, according to legend,
+Then, according to legend, St Thomas came along, removed the girdle from his waist and handed it to a bystander and asked him to yank the log with it.
+He did so and the log was moved easily.
+A mural in the Cathedral museum illustrates this incident.

 From time immemorial, theologians have wrestled with the unanswerable question of why horrifying tragedy befalls the undeserving.
 Throughout the ages, many of those who have struggled with this paradox have found solace in the belief that all events, no matter how terrible, serve a greater purpose, with those of that mindset looking to find the underlying miracle in monumental disaster.
 It is far more comforting to believe in an avenging God who strikes down wrongdoers even as He protects the righteous than it is to make one's peace with the concept of disaster not picking its victims.
 Tales of miraculous survival of the faithful or preservation in the face of natural disaster of religious edifices are expressions of that need to believe in a world that makes sense and a benevolent God in charge of it all.
 Stories of heartless Muslims washed into the sea and Christ-rejecting cities destroyed even as the faithful were sheltered out of harm's way find a ready audience in that they fit right into what many need to believe if they are to feel at all safe in a most uncertain and treacherous natural world.
 In this, folklore is used as it always has been, to offer the comfort of an explanation for the inexplicable.